Aaron-Bopp/TIM/00_Meta/Primary Sources/gender-dysphoria-bible/6 Social Dysphoria.md

 Social dysphoria is where pronouns and misgendering come into play; being addressed with a gendered pronoun such as she, he, him, or her which is not the pronoun that aligns with our [[gender]] is extremely discomforting.
 Granted, this is true for _all_ people, including cisgender people, but where a cis person will be insulted by being misgendered, a [[transgender|trans]] person will feel hurt.
 It’s like nails on a chalkboard, or steel wool across skin.
 Hearing the wrong pronoun is a reminder that the person you are talking to does not recognize you for the [[gender]] that you are.

-[[Gender]] neutral pronouns can also be unsettling for binary [[transgender|trans]] people if used in a way that make it clear the person is avoiding the pronoun that matches them.
+[[gender]] neutral pronouns can also be unsettling for binary [[transgender|trans]] people if used in a way that make it clear the person is avoiding the pronoun that matches them.
 This often is an indication that a person has been read as being [[transgender]], and the person addressing them doesn’t know what pronouns they use.
 Asking their pronouns can resolve this situation immediately, but the paradox is that even in that scenario, having their pronouns asked may itself induce dysphoria around having been recognized as being [[transgender|trans]].
 It is sort of a catch-22.

 Singular they can also be used maliciously when a transphobic individual refuses to use the correct pronoun, but knows they will get in trouble for using the wrong pronouns.
 Tone and intent matter a lot.